maxhall/maxhall.github.com/development/index.md

 [This site]({{ site.baseurl }}) - A good old Jekyll static site hosted on Github pages.

 ### Open source

+[GSheet Realtime Proxy Server](https://github.com/maxhall/gsheet-realtime-proxy) – A simple-as-possible Node server that uses Sheetsy and Socket.io to push data from a Google Sheet in almost real time

 [Interactive template](https://github.com/maxhall/interactive-template) – A simple template to get you up and running developing responsive embedded elements.
 Uses Pym.js for responsive iframes, Rollup for bundling, Babel to transpile Javascript and Sass for better css.
 This project was designed to meet the needs of Honi Soit, borrowing inspiration form the Guardian's cool [interactive atom template](https://github.com/guardian/interactive-atom-template).

 [Huntingslow](http://github.com/honisoit/huntingslow) - An open source WordPress theme that forms the backbone of the 2016 rebuild of Honisoit.com.
 Uses Root's Sage as a starting point and Vagrant for sane development.
 Should be used in conjunction with the [Huntingslow widgets](https://github.com/honisoit/huntingslow-widgets).